TFHRC-ABML/AutoHWTT/README.md

 - [ ] Write a new page for material log.

-- [ ] Assemble everything and run program from the MainGUI.py
+- [x] Assemble everything and run program from the MainGUI.py

+- [ ] Investigate the fitting of the second part of power model.